Types of Telescopes

 The first type of telescope ever designed was a refractor, designed by an eyeglass maker in the Netherlands in 1608.
 Soon after, Galileo improved on this refracting telescope design and applied its uses to astronomy.

 The three main types of telescopes are refracting telescopes, reflecting telescopes, and catadioptric telescopes.
-There are many variations and hybrid designs for each type.
+Each type has many variations and hybrid designs.

 I consider a Dobsonian Reflector to be the best telescope type for a beginner due to its combination of ease of use, function, and affordability.
 For astrophotography purposes, a compact apochromatic refractor is best.